IELTS Cue Card Sample 36 - Describe a bad weather experience you have had

 My parents sent me to my grandfather’s house which was in a different city where flood did not hit and after few days they also came there to get rid of the flood.
 We stayed at our grandfather’s house for about 15 days and returned home after the floor water decreased and went away.

 Q. What are the main seasons in your country?

 Q. What environmental changes have you noticed in your country?

 Q. What should we do to protect the environmental pollutions?

 Part 3: Discussion topics:

-Q. What should you do in a bad weather?
+Q. What should you do in bad weather conditions?

 Q. What is the relationship between weather and culture?

-Q. The climate has changed these 50 years.
-Have you noticed the changes?
+Q. The climate has changed during the last 30 years.
+Have you noticed any changes?